Early Help Offer

 Targeting the students with the lowest literacy attainment, students work to focus on reading confidence, comprehension, spelling, grammar punctuation and numeracy.

-A safe space within the LSC where students can come to have their lunch, some of the students that attend benefit from social interaction and lego therapy.
+A safe space where students can come to have their lunch, some of the students that attend benefit from social interaction and lego therapy.

 Young Carer support (All Years)